-The integration announcement prompted unexpected public furor.
+In an op-ed titled “Crypto Twitter’s Misdirected Furor Didn’t Fix the Travel Rule,” Emfarsis Director Leah Callon-Butler described how the integration announcement prompted unexpected public outcry.
 Bitcoiner Stephan Livera, while concerned about non-custodial wallets being stripped of their permissionless quality, stated that the problem was not necessarily AOPP but the FATF or travel rule and the constant push for more anti-money-laundering regulations despite continual failure.

-Ultimately, the accelerating adoption of crypto includes people who do not put much value into the fundamental values of bitcoin and crypto, such as permissionlessness and anonymity.
+Ultimately, the accelerating adoption of crypto includes people who do not put much value in the fundamental values of Bitcoin and crypto, such as permissionlessness and anonymity.
 They expect ease and less friction in their overall crypto experience, and so solutions like AOPP will be welcome.

 Read the full article here: